 Getting Back to Normal Following Dupuytren’s Contracture Surgery

 Leave any bandages in place until Dr. Wallace instructs you to remove them.
 Avoid submerging your hand in water for at least 48 hours after surgery.
 You may perform light activity right away but should limit heavy use of your hand for around a week or so.

-If you live in Plano, Frisco or anywhere in Dallas, TX, and regularly suffer the debilitating effects of Dupuytren’s contracture, find out if Dupuytren’s contracture surgery or nonsurgical prescription XIAFLEX® from A New Reflection Cosmetic Surgery Center could be right for you.
+If you live in Plano, Frisco or anywhere in Dallas, TX, and regularly suffer the debilitating effects of Dupuytren’s contracture, find out if Dupuytren’s contracture surgery or nonsurgical prescription XIAFLEX® from Charles A. Wallace, MD could be right for you.
 Contact board-certified plastic surgeon Dr. Wallace today for a complimentary consultation!